thesourceofcode/thesourceofcode.github.io/_posts/2021-06-21-extracting-pdf-password-android.md

 I decompiled the app using some freely available apk tools (that I won't name 😉️) and began searching for the code used to decrypt the PDFs.

-Since Android Studio provides a built in code obfuscator called R8 (proguard at that time), most of the code was obfuscated.
-Fortunately, the names of the decompiled source files were unobfuscated!
+Since Android Studio provides a built-in code obfuscator called R8 (proguard at that time), most of the code was obfuscated.
+Fortunately, the names of the decompiled source files were not obfuscated!

 Looking through the source, I found a file named ```PDFViewActivity.java```